 The Samsung Galaxy S10 5G has a 12.5% larger battery than the S10+.
 The phone’s 5G antenna itself will only be active for very short periods of time, during high-bandwidth data transfers and only in 5G-enabled coverage areas.

 So, Should I Get A 5G Cell Phone?

 We wouldn't deter you from buying a phone that supports 5G.
 However, 5G capability alone isn't a reason to upgrade.
 If you're happy with your current, non-5G phone, then keep it.
 4G LTE is fast enough to download apps, stream video, and do everything else you need to do with your smartphone.

 Fortunately, the cost off 5G phones is coming down as carriers continue to expand their networks.
 For example, you can get a Google Pixel 4a 5G for as little as $499.
 For the price, this phone is one of our favorites.

 The iPhone 12 Mini if you're looking for an affordable 5G iPhone.
 Its base model can be purchased outright for as little as $699.
 You may be able to find an even better deal on eBay or Amazon.

 Which Carriers Have 5G?

 5G is currently available, albeit on a limited scale.
-The four major wireless carriers have implemented mid-band and high-band 5G in dozens of cities across the country.
+The three major wireless carriers have implemented mid-band and high-band 5G in dozens of cities across the country.
 Due to its limited range, however, coverage in cities will be spotty.
-T-Mobile recently rolled out low-band 5G coverage on a nationwide scale, but the speeds aren't much faster than 4G LTE.
-In some cases, they're actually slower.

 T-Mobile made waves by implementing the first “nationwide” 5G network.
 Theirs is a 600 MHz network.
 It's the slowest, bottom-of-the-barrel form of 5G.